Find a Lender-Approved Local Conveyancer in Braintree

 • Cunningtons Llp, Great Square, Braintree, Essex, CM7 1UD

-The firms listed below are a non-comprehensive list of solicitors in Braintree with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Service charge disputes
+The firms listed below are a non-comprehensive list of solicitors in Braintree with expertise in commercial conveyancing in Braintree.
+This should include advice on granting a lease to a commercial tenant

 • Holmes & Hills Llp, Bocking End, Braintree, Essex, CM7 9AJ